Invitation: Cafe Show 2018, Seoul South Korea September 03 2018

 - SCASA will send the invoice (Amanda Payne-James | SCASA Administration)

 - For any other information, please contact Lani Snyman | firstname.lastname@example.org | 083 445 5606

 How to get there and where to stay:

-The training will be hosted in Gauteng, venue to be confirmed.
+The training will be hosted in Durban, Ciro Coffee Academy.